datamate-rethink-it/seafile-release/README.md

 sed -i "s/^SEAFILE_MYSQL_ROOT_PASSWORD=.*/SEAFILE_MYSQL_ROOT_PASSWORD=$(pwgen 40 1)/" .env
 ```

 Complete `.env` and copy `seafile-license.txt` to the `/opt/seafile-compose` folder.
-A license is only required for more than 3 users.
+A license is only required for more than 3 users but then the license mount must be removed from seafile-pe.yml file.

 Now it is time for the first start: